Tom Cruise: Marriages and relationships

 Cruise met his second wife, actress Nicole Kidman, on the set of their film Days of Thunder (1990).
 The couple married on December 24, 1990.
 They adopted two children: Isabella Jane (born 1992) and Connor Antony (born 1995).
-In February 2001, Cruise filed for divorce from Kidman while she was unknowingly pregnant.
-The pregnancy seemingly ended in a miscarriage, but in 2007, Kidman clarified the rumors by explaining that she had actually had an ectopic pregnancy.
+On February 5, 2001, the couple's spokesperson announced their separation.
+Cruise filed for divorce two days later, and their marriage was dissolved later that year, with Cruise citing irreconcilable differences.
+Kidman stated that their marriage failed because at the time, she "was a child" who "needed to grow up."
+According to former church spokesperson and board member Mike Rinder, the Church of Scientology used various means to push the couple to break up, including pressuring Cruise into more auditing and tapping Kidman's phone.